Do-then-quit/NivelArenaSimulator2/conductor/tech-stack.md

 - **Keyword Support:** Built-in logic for core NivelArena keywords like PENETRATION, PLUNDER, DUALIST, and BREAKTHROUGH.
 - **State Management:** Centralized state within `GameEngine.ts`, managing phases, resources, and card movements.
 - **Card Database:** Modularized database loading multiple [JSON packs](./packs/) with set-specific effect logic organized in `src/logic/cardEffects/`.
+- **Testing Infrastructure:**
-- **Testing Infrastructure:** A custom Scenario-Based Test Framework for data-driven rule validation using JSON-defined game states and actions.
+    - A custom Scenario-Based Test Framework for data-driven rule validation using JSON-defined game states and actions.
+    - **Vitest & JSDOM:** Used for unit testing UI components and logic that interacts with the DOM.

 ## Development & Tooling
 - **Package Manager:** [npm](https://www.npmjs.com/)
 - **Compiler:** `tsc` for static type checking.
 - **Utilities:** `axios` for potential remote data fetching, `ts-node` for running scripts/simulations in Node.js.

+### Dated Notes
+- **2025-12-27:** Added `vitest` and `jsdom` to support UI component testing, which was previously difficult with the custom script-based testing approach.